pbeshai/use-query-params/packages/serialize-query-params/README.md

 **Array Enum Param**

-You can define array enum param using `createEnumArrayParam`.
-It will restricts decoded output to a list of allowed values:
+You can define array enum param using `createEnumArrayParam` or `createEnumDelimitedArrayParam`.
+It will restricts decoded output to a list of allowed values.

 ```js
 import { createEnumArrayParam } from 'serialize-query-params';